tin0312/shortly-landing-page/README.md

 - Test API endpoint with cCURL to verify the server's behaviours
 - Typescript declaration files for imported modules.
 - CSS filter function that can apply graphical effect on the input images.
+- Using nesting , "&" parent selector and variables to make css file more readable and dry.

 ### Built with